adedot/sale-leads-project/README.md

 TODO Add argument to get file.
 Use default file if no file argument

+## To convert json to csv
+python json_to_csv_converter.py test.json

-TODO Add python script to convert json to csv
+## To create json and convert json to csv file, run the following:

-TODO Add shell script to run two files

 chmod a+x sales.sh
+./sales.sh